REPUBLIC OF LEBANON

 DRI is assessing the role of the three tiers of government (municipal, unions of municipalities and national level) in public service delivery to understand their needs and challenges and develop concrete policy recommendations to improve the decentralisation process.
 We look at three public service sectors in particular: solid waste management, security, and political participation.

-DRI conducted a national survey last year at the municipal union level, by interviewing 37 unions on their public services management.
-The survey found that most municipal unions have different understandings of their roles due to the unclear legal framework, as well as an uneven access to financial, human and administrative resources.
+The 2017 survey found that most municipal unions have different understandings of their roles due to the unclear legal framework, as well as an uneven access to financial, human and administrative resources.
 DRI recommends the development of a clearer decentralisation law and more capacity building for municipal unions to ensure a more efficient and better coordinated delivery of public services.
-This year, DRI surveys the municipal and national levels of governance.

 Based on our research findings and insights from our partners, DRI raises awareness and advocates for better local governance as part of the consortium ‚Idara bi Mahalla‘ (a play on words meaning both ‚local administration‘ and ‚the administration in the right place/working correctly‘).
 We also provide technical expertise to the Parliamentary Committee on Administration and Justice to support its debate on a decentralisation bill.